elixir-europe/BioHackathon/tools/Development of BioJS components/README.md

 - New webcomponents.
 Any component is welcome, for instance Bioschemas-related
 Galaxy converter
-- Planning to native Galaxy-BioJS integration
+- Planning native Galaxy-BioJS integration
 - Improving documentation around BioJS